Nixtla/hierarchicalforecast/README.md

                  David Luo and
                  Cristian Challú and
                  Max Mergenthaler},
-    title     = {HierarchicalForecast: A Python Benchmarking Framework for Hierarchical Forecasting}, journal   = {Computing Research Repository},
+    title     = {HierarchicalForecast: A Reference Framework for Hierarchical Forecasting in Python}, journal   = {Computing Research Repository},
     volume    = {abs/2207.03517},
     year      = {2022},